 9. Essential oils

-There are many essential oil that can help provide temporary relief for mosquito bites.
-My favorites are tea tree, rosemary, neem, lavender, witch hazel and cedar oil.
+There are many essential oils that can help provide temporary relief for mosquito bites.
+My favorites are tea tree, rosemary, neem, lavender, witch hazel, and cedar oil.
 Take a small amount and dilute it with water, then apply directly to the bite.

 10. Salt Paste